A Short List of Biological Interventions That Improved My Life

 • Perhaps the single most important dietary factor is caloric intake.
 Undereating is just as bad as overeating.
 In the past, I often neglected this point, and I had to pay for it.

-• I use a low dose of semaglutide, which modifies the homeostatic and hedonic aspects of feeding, to decouple my appetite from my caloric intake.
-Ever since doing this, I rarely think about food.
-For me, semaglutide has been a huge hack for my productivity, looks, and well-being.
+• For a long time, I used a low dose of semaglutide, which modifies the homeostatic and hedonic aspects of feeding, to decouple my appetite from my caloric intake.
+While doing this, I rarely thought about food.
+For me, semaglutide had been a huge hack for my productivity, looks, and well-being.
+I recently came off because I wanted to gain body mass.

 • I pay attention to how certain foods make me feel.
 I react somewhat badly to eggs (but only if I eat them frequently).
 Most “objective” food sensitivity tests are not very useful.
 The best way to test for food sensitivities is through a boring but cumbersome elimination diet.
 Some people may have immunological reactions against the following foods, which often manifest as unusual tiredness and brain fog: